ArchipelagoMW/Archipelago/docs/triage role expectations.md

 ### Is

 These labels notate what kinds of changes are being made or proposed in issues or pull requests.
-Multiple of these labels can be used in a single issue or pull request if relevant, but at least one of these labels should be applied on all pull requests and issues.
+More than one of these labels can be used on a issue or pull request, if relevant, but at least one of these labels should be applied to every pull request and issue.

-* `is: bug/fix` is to be applied on any issues/PRs that report or resolve an issue in core, web, or individual world implementations.
+* `is: bug/fix` is to be applied to issues/PRs that report or resolve an issue in core, web, or individual world implementations.
-* `is: documentation` is to be applied on any issues/PRs that relate to adding, updating, or removing documentation in core, web, or individual world implementations without modifying actual code.
+* `is: documentation` is to be applied to issues/PRs that relate to adding, updating, or removing documentation in core, web, or individual world implementations without modifying actual code.
-* `is: enhancement` is to be applied on any issues/PRs that relate to adding, modifying, or removing functionality in core, web, or individual world implementations.
+* `is: enhancement` is to be applied to issues/PRs that relate to adding, modifying, or removing functionality in core, web, or individual world implementations.
-* `is: refactor/cleanup` is to be applied on any issues/PRs that relate to reorganizing existing code to improve readability or performance without adding, modifying, or removing functionality or fixing known regressions.
+* `is: refactor/cleanup` is to be applied to issues/PRs that relate to reorganizing existing code to improve readability or performance without adding, modifying, or removing functionality or fixing known regressions.
-* `is: maintenance` is to be applied on any issues/PRs that don't modify logic, refactor existing code, change features.
+* `is: maintenance` is to be applied to issues/PRs that don't modify logic, refactor existing code, change features.
 This is typically reserved for pull requests that need to update dependencies or increment version numbers without resolving existing issues.
 * `is: new game` is to be applied to any pull requests that introduce a new game for the first time to the `worlds`